ramonberrutti/diy-service-mesh/README.md

 - Use Netfilter to intercept and modify network packets.
 - Create a simple control plane to manage the service mesh.
 - Use gRPC to communicate between the proxy and the control plane.
-- How to create a Admision Controller to validate and mutate Kubernetes resources.
+- Create an Admission Controller to validate and mutate Kubernetes resources.
 - Certificate generation flow and mTLS between the services.
 - How HTTP/2 works and how to use it with gRPC to balance the traffic between the services.
 - Add useful features like circuit breaking, retries, timeouts, and load balancing.